GitauHarrison/notes/comment_moderation.md

 ```

-Here, I am making use of the [gravatar](https://en.gravatar.com/) service to generate an avatar for each user.
-The `avatar()` function is used to generate the avatar for each user.
-The `avatar()` function takes two arguments:
+Here, I am making use of the [gravatar](https://en.gravatar.com/) service to generate an avatar for each user using the `avatar()` functio.
+This function takes two arguments:

 * `self`: The current user object.
 * `size`: The size of the avatar.

-To request an avatar for a user, a URL of the format `https://www.gravatar.com/avatar/<hash>` is usedm, where `hash` is the MD5 hash of a user's email address.
+To request an avatar for a user, a URL of the format `https://www.gravatar.com/avatar/<hash>` is used, where `hash` is the MD5 hash of a user's email address.
 To generate the MD5 hash, we first convert the email address to lowercase and then encode it using the `utf-8` encoding before passing it to the hash function.
 You can learn more from the [gravatar documentation](https://gravatar.com/site/implement/images).

 We then need to update our table to ensure that a user's avatar is displayed alongside their comments.